 As their second official computer animated feature, DreamWorks decided to consult Pacific Data Images, the same animation production company that worked on the animation for Antz.
 When comparing the animation quality between these two films, Shrek displayed that the studio had upped their game more than with Antz.
 A notable upgrade was the use of dynamic cloth, hair and fur textures onto their characters.
 True, computer animation still continues to evolve and the animation quality has aged after twenty years.
-Then again, with the concept being a fairy tale parody, the execution of the visuals and animation are still impressive for its time and hold up.
+Then again, with the concept being a fairy tale parody, the execution of the visuals and animation is still impressive for its time and holds up.

 Since the movie is a loose adaptation, the familiar characters were given creative liberties in their designs while adding in new characters to help them visually stand out from another.
-The titular character, for instance, maintains his grotesque and threatening presence yet mellowed out quite senemential similarly to The Beast from Beauty and the Beast.
+The titular character, for instance, maintains his grotesque and threatening presence yet mellowed out quite similarly to The Beast from Beauty and the Beast.
 Animal characters, like Donkey, have a look between realistic and cartoony to make their appearances more fitting in the fairy tale setting.
 The human characters are depicted more in the realms of realism, along with a couple caricatured.
-The villain Lord Farquaad is believed to be based on the former Disney CEO Michael Eisner whom Katzenberg disputed with at his employment.
+The villain Lord Farquaad is believed to be based on the former Disney CEO Michael Eisner, whom Katzenberg disputed with at his employment.
 The character animation is smooth where the humans move more practical while the fantasy characters act more animated in a subtle manner, similarly to how Disney usually animate its characters.

-Speaking of which, the visuals alone are highly evidential enough that Shrek gives a "hidden slam" on Disney.
+Speaking of which, the visuals alone are evidence enough that Shrek gives a "hidden slam" on Disney.
 There are many familiar fantastical characters that were adapted by Disney and their designs are given a surreal yet charming appeal without copying much from its competitor.
 Even the kingdom of Duloc visually highlights itself as a Disneyland knockoff.
 You can tell what the intentions were.

-Even the simplest of backgrounds like a swamp or a castle are executed with a creative use of atmosphere, color and set-ups for action sequences.
+Even the simplest of backgrounds like a swamp or a castle are executed with creative use of atmosphere, color and set-ups for action sequences.
 Shrek's swamp is characterized as an organic and quiet habitat full of inventive tools that help Shrek with his daily routines.
 Outside of looking like Disneyland, Duloc is viewed more as a dictatorship under white buildings.
 The Dragon's Keep is a location truly full of thrill and peril where it is a run-down castle surrounded by a lava lake, with a rickety bridge, dead knights, and guarded by a fire-breathing dragon.
-The action does kick up whether Shrek fight knights in a horse stable-turned-wrestling ring or outrunning a dragon through wit and risk.
+The action does kick up whether Shrek fights knights in a horse stable-turned-wrestling ring or outrunning a dragon through wit and risk.
 It was quite an ambition and the animation, though dated, still gave DreamWorks its visual identity.

 A Book Full of Timeless Characters

 Speaking of the fairy tale characters, most of them have a minor role as the deported outcasts that were forced to live in Shrek's home till he reluctantly sets things right.
-The stand-out characters among these creatures are the legless Gingerbread Man, the all-knowing Magic Mirror, a cross-dressing Big Bad Wolf, the fierce yet feminine Dragon whom is Donkey's love interest, and the charismatic Monsieur Hood and his singing Merry Men.
+The stand-out characters among these creatures are the legless Gingerbread Man, the all-knowing Magic Mirror, a cross-dressing Big Bad Wolf, the fierce yet feminine Dragon who is Donkey's love interest, and the charismatic Monsieur Hood and his singing Merry Men.

 If the parody genre isn't enough to make you laugh, the actors’ performances definitely bring out the big laughs, thanks to their comedic delivery and memorable dialogue.
 Mike Myers uses his Scottish accent from his Austin Powers fame to help give Shrek an alarming yet snide personality.
-Eddie Murphy always provides his fast-paced energy onto Donkey's happy-go-lucky and friendly attitude.
+Eddie Murphy always provides his fast-paced energy to Donkey's happy-go-lucky and friendly attitude.
 Cameron Diaz cleverly transitions from talking traditional to modern when fleshing out her character.
 John Lithgow channels in his over-the-top nature while maintaining a strict, authoritative stature.
-No pun intended: You'll be reading these characters like a book and will never forget how authentic and funny they are.
+No pun intended: you'll be reading these characters like a book and will never forget how authentic and funny they are.

-In conclusion, Shrek continues to be fondly remembered as an unique animated feature of the decade.
+In conclusion, Shrek continues to be fondly remembered as a unique animated feature of the decade.
 It succeeded in spoofing both fairy tales and Disney, subverted comedy, distinctive animation, timeless characters, selective pop songs and soundtrack, and laugh-out-loud performances.
-For anyone new, this is highly recommended for anyone who wants a twisted yet genuine take and have a barrel of laughs.
+For anyone new, this is highly recommended for anyone who wants a twisted yet genuine take and to have a barrel of laughs.
 Audiences young and old will never forget how a movie loosely based on a children's book would enchant the world and revolutionize computer animation similarly how Toy Story did.
 The legacy lives up and everyone all lived happily ever after.